itrice/DotNetResearch/GitVerstion-Test/Readme.md

     `Install-Package GitVersion.MsBuild`

 2. **GitVersion Init**

+   `dotnet-gitversion init`

-    For this demo, I choose the GitHubFlow and the SemVer Follow.
+    For this operation, I choose the GitHubFlow and the SemVer Follow.
 3.